-Thea McCallion comes to Yinova with 18 years of professional experience as a licensed acupuncturist, nationally board-certified clinical herbalist, and educator.
+Thea McCallion comes to Yinova with 18 years of professional experience as a Doctor of acupuncture and Chinese medicine, licensed acupuncturist, nationally board-certified clinical herbalist, and educator.
 She credits her formative years studying and working in Japan and China as the beginning of her journey to becoming a practitioner of East Asian Medicine.
-In 2002, Thea earned her Masters of Science in Traditional Oriental Medicine from Pacific College of Oriental Medicine in New York City, and in December 2020, Thea will receive her Doctor of Acupuncture and Chinese Medicine from Pacific College of Health and Science where she is also currently teaching clinical practice skills to future professionals.
+In 2002, Thea earned her Masters of Science in Traditional Oriental Medicine from Pacific College of Oriental Medicine in New York City and is currently teaching clinical practice skills to future professionals.

 Thea treats patients cooperatively with her Western Medical colleagues in order to provide the most integrated and comprehensive care.
 She is passionate about supporting people during all stages of their lives and has extensive experience enhancing fertility, promoting healthy menstrual cycles, and helping through the transitions of menopause.
 She is enthusiastic about helping individuals and couples enhance their ability to conceive and looks forward to continuing this work at Yinova by supporting natural cycle pregnancies and those facilitated by assisted reproductive technologies.